Dr William Tooman

 Following completion of a comprehensive undergraduate degree in Divinity, William Tooman pursued graduate studies in Northwest Semitic languages and ancient Hebrew literature.
 He completed his PhD in Hebrew and Semitic Studies at the University of Wisconsin-Madison in 2006 under the supervision of Prof Michael V. Fox.

 After a brief teaching appointment in Jewish Studies at UW-Madison, Dr Tooman secured his first academic post in 2006 as Assistant Professor of Religious Studies at Edgewood College, a private Dominican liberal arts college.
-In 2009, he was appointed Lecturer in Hebrew Bible/Old Testament at the University of St Andrews, where he has been Senior Lecturer since 2013.
-He became Director of Research in 2016 and co-director of the Institute of Bible, Theology, and Hermeneutics in 2018.
+In 2009, he was appointed Lecturer in Hebrew Bible/Old Testament at the University of St Andrews, and he was promoted to Professor of Hebrew Bible and Ancient Judaism in 2023.
+He has been co-director of the Institute of Bible, Theology, and Hermeneutics since 2018.

 Teaching